Shantanuh10/Airbnb_EDA_Project-/README.md

 # Airbnb EDA Project
-This is the Capstone project which is a part of the Data Science course at AlmaBetter.
+This is the Capstone project which is a part of my Data Science course at AlmaBetter.

 *Summary of this Project*-